se-sic/coronet/README.md

 - the `NetworkConf` class which is used for all configuration parameters concerning data retrieval and network construction.

 You can find an overview on all the parameters in these classes below in this file.
-For examples on how to use both classes and how to build networks with them, please look in the file `test.R`.
+For examples on how to use both classes and how to build networks with them, please look in the file `showcase.R`.

 ## Configuration Classes